What is the key focus of your program?

 What do the majority of your students do after completing your program?

-After completing our two-year program our students are either working or continuing their pursuit of college degree or certification.
-Some of these students engage us for additional task specific coaching or counseling.
+Our goal is to provide them with lifelong strategies and guide them to the resources for ongoing support well into adulthood.
+After completing the program, our students are either employed or continuing their pursuit of a college degree or certification.
+Some of our graduates engage in ongoing support for additional task-specific coaching or counseling.

 How do you prepare them for employment?